FuelLabs/fuel-specs/specs/protocol/abi.md

     - `"type"`: String, the type of the component;
     - `"components"`: Recursively following the format explained here;
     - `"typeArguments"`: Recursively following the format explained here.
-  - `"typeArguments"`: An array of type arguments of a given type if the type is a struct or an enum, and `null` otherwise.
+  - `"typeArguments"`: An array of type arguments of a given type if any and `null` otherwise.
 Type arguments are concrete types for the generic parameters that the struct or the enum might have.
 Each element of the `"typeArguments"` array contains:
     - `"name"`: String, the name of the type argument;
     - `"type"`: String, the type of the type argument;
     - `"components"`: Recursively following the format explained here;